elvina-s/Mythical-Finland/README.md

 Mythical Finland is a tour operator providing sustainable tours around Finland.

+## What is it made with?

+JavaScript, HTML, CSS, Bootstrap, Formspree.

 ## Installation

 To view and use the website, click this link: https://swanky-long-brook.glitch.me.